Extended-Thunder/send-later/index.md

     use the date and time pickers below the text box if you prefer.
 The text box understands [lots of different formats](#date-formats), so give it a try!
-When you've entered a date/time that the add-on (thinks it) understands, the button below it will show you what it believes you meant, and allow you to schedule the message to send at that time.
+When you've entered a date/time that the add-on (thinks it) understands, the button below it will show you what it believes you meant and allow you to schedule the message to send at that time.
 -   **Schedule a recurring message.** See [below](#recurring).
--   **Schedule a one-shot or recurring message using one of the built-in scheduling functions or a function you've written or imported yourself.** See [below](#dynamic).
+-   **Schedule a one-shot or recurring message using one of the built-in scheduling functions, or a function you've written or imported yourself.** See [below](#dynamic).
 -   **Send the message using one of the shortcut buttons.** Click "15 mins later", "30 mins later", or "2 hours later" to send the message the indicated amount of time into the future.
 The functionality of these